FHIDev/fhi.helseid/Fhi.HelseId.Integration.Tests/TestFramework/Readme.md

 - Treat tests as production code
 - It should be understandable what the tests do and follow AAA(Arange, Act, Assert) pattern
-- Test names should follow the GWT(Given, When, Then), but without including GWT
+- Test names should follow the [GWT(Given, When, Then)](https://martinfowler.com/bliki/GivenWhenThen.html), but without including GWT

 ```
     [Test]
-    public async Task CallTestApiEnpointPerson_ConfiguredXXisTrue_ReturnYYinResponse()
+    public async Task ConfiguredXXisTrue__CallTestApiEnpointPerson_ReturnYYinResponse()
     {
         // Arrange
         var appsettingsConfig = new Dictionary<string, string?>